The Ins and Outs of Your Toothbrush

 Toothbrush Hygiene During Sickness

 If you’ve been under the weather, your toothbrush may harbor lingering germs.
 To prevent reinfection, replace your toothbrush after recovering from a contagious illness.
-In the interim, disinfect your toothbrush by soaking it in an antiseptic mouthwash or hydrogen peroxide solution.
+You can also disinfect your toothbrush by soaking it in an antiseptic mouthwash or hydrogen peroxide solution.

 Toothbrushes on the Go